 Lisa: Hello everyone, this is Lisa, the Founder of Qpractice.
-And I'm here today with Jayne, who was one of our members and just went through our course.
+And I'm here today with Jayne, one of our members, and just went through our course.
 She just took Practicum and passed.
 So that was the final exam for her to pass.
 She got her NCIDQ Certificate, and she's also had some exciting news at work where she was promoted.
-And I just wanna take a few minutes and talk with her about how she found Qpractice.
+And I want to take a few minutes and talk with her about how she found Qpractice.

 What were you looking for, what were you searching for, when you found us?
 How did you know about Qpractice?
 Or did you know about us before?

 Jayne: So I didn't.
 Our local IIDA chapter had a study group, and they were only focusing on the Multiple Choice.
 And that wasn't really helping me.
 And one of the instructors there had taken Qpractice.
 Her name is Jill.
 And she had passed with you a couple of years ago, and she shared how great the course was.
 She taught us the Sticky Note Method.
 And so when I went to sign up for the exam, I asked Jill, you know, “What was that class?”
 And so she connected me with you.
 And it was the best decision I ever made.

 Lisa: Well, that's great.
 That's great to hear that somebody who's a graduate is also sharing that information too.
 Okay, so you were taking another course, and you weren't getting what you needed out of it.
 So when you got started with us, what was the thing that you saw that was different?
 What was the change that you noticed, as far as your study habits or something that we did that was different or… Let me know how that made a change for you.

 Jayne: It was the structure of the course and, you know, laying out the chapters, and what the important information was, and how to schedule your whole week.
 When we were in the other class, it was just, “Yeah, here's a handout, and study this, and we'll answer some questions next time.”